 The basic philosophy behind You Need a Budget (YNAB for short) is that you assign a job to every dollar you bring in.
 That may mean a certain amount goes to housing, some to retirement, some to food, and, yes, some to your vacation fund.
 No dollar goes without a purpose.

 You can set savings goals and YNAB will help keep you on track for reaching them.
 The system offers a detailed and comprehensive approach to managing your budget.
 YNAB costs $6.99 per month after the free trial, but its fans say it saves them enough to make up for the price.

 If you’ve ever kept a piggy bank, then you know spare change can add up over time.
 Acorns is a micro-investing app that focuses on turning spare change into returns.
 You link your banking, debit, and credit card accounts to Acorns and it will round up your purchases, and then automatically take that small extra change and invest it.
-Acorns charges $1 per month but is free for college students.
+Acorns starts at $1 per month.

 Wallet is a goal-based app that lets you track your finances and budget accordingly.
 You can automatically sync your accounts or add in the data manually (or a combination of the two).
 Wallet’s ability to generate eye-catching visualizations will help you see where your money is going.
 You can also set up reminders in case you’re forgetful about making payments.
 Users like Wallet for its simplicity and clean design.

-If you’re willing to switch banks in pursuit of better budgeting, then Simple is worth a look.
+If you’re willing to switch banks in pursuit of better budgeting, then Simple may be worth a look.
 It’s an online bank that sweetens the deal with a suite of budgeting and savings features that put you in better control of your money.

 When it comes to your vacation, you can designate your dream trip as a goal and let Simple automatically save up money toward the journey.
 You can choose to set aside a big chunk or add a little bit over time as your income allows.
 Simple’s app lets you easily track your progress.